 In the book, Hardy uses the analogy of a tire (I have also heard him use a hula hoop as an example).
 Let’s say the tire or hula hoop is standing up, as it would on your car for example, at 90 degrees to the ground.
 Very little of the tire is touching the ground.
 The circle represented by the tire or hula hoop has a very narrow bottom.
-This is like an upright golf swing, it has a very narrow bottom, and it is “in and out of” the ground very quickly, a smaller time along the turf.
+This is like an upright golf swing.
+It has a very narrow bottom, and it is “in and out of” the ground quickly, spending a very short time along the turf.

 Now take that tire or hula hoop and tilt it down.
 You’ll notice that a lot more of the circle is touching or very close to the ground.
 It is along the ground a longer time.
 This is the idea behind a flat golf swing.
 It is wider than an upright one, parallelling the ground for a greater area.
 The upright, narrow swing is quite steep – the flatter, wider swing is shallow (ariving at low point sooner).

 OK, so we have upright = steep, and narrow and flat = shallow and wide.
-Go that?
+Got that?

-- Stance: A little wider than normal, and a little further from the ball, left foot out.
+- Stance: A little wider than normal and a little further from the ball with the left foot out.

-- Posture: More bent at waist with shoulders outside the toe line, spine centered (no upper body axis tilt)
+- Posture: More bent at the waist with shoulders outside the toe line and the spine centered (no upper body axis tilt).

-- Stance: A little narrower with feet inside shoulders, square left foot
+- Stance: A little narrower with the feet inside your shoulders and a square left foot.

-- Posture: more erect with shoulders over toes, slight tilt to the right
+- Posture: More erect with your shoulders over toes and a slight tilt to the right.

 Now the key question: Why the differences?

-Now in the two-plane swing, the slightly weaker grip allows for an open face; an open face has a flattening effect on swing angles which balances the upright action.
-The narrower stance allows the body to move more off the ball creating body width, which balances the narrowness of the upright arm swing.
-The more upright posture in the two-plane swing allows the shoulders to turn flatter, which balances the vertical swing action, and finally the more open aim allows the club to work back a little straighter which balances the freer turn with the upper body.
+In the two-plane swing, the slightly weaker grip allows for an open face and an open face has a flattening effect on swing angles, which balances the upright action.
+The narrower stance allows the body to move more off the ball.
+That creates body width, which balances the narrowness of the upright arm swing.
+The more upright posture in the two-plane swing allows the shoulders to turn flatter, which balances the vertical swing action.
+And finally the more open aim allows the club to work back a little straighter, which balances the freer turn with the upper body.

 Now in the two-plane swing, the shoulders have turned on a much flatter plane, and the arms have swung on a more vertical plane up OVER you, not behind you.
 From the top, the shoulders remain passive and the arms (the motor of the two-plane swing) separate immediately from the shoulders, swinging aggressively down to the ball.
 The hips begin with a LATERAL move toward the target, as getting “stuck” is not as much a concern because the arms are more over and out in front you.
 After the initial lateral move, the hips and torso turn AS THE ARMS AND CLUB SWING DOWN.
 As I said, this paints a very general picture of the motions.
 I highly recommend reading chapters 4 and 5 in the book.
 But if you read the book, be aware of two things: Swing width and the compatible fundamentals.

 Take a look through the book.
 See where you stand or where you’d like to go, and consider the recommendations for each.
 I think Jim Hardy is a great teacher who has given us much to think about in this seminal work.
-Also, Hardy allows and I agree that there are “hybrid” swings, many of them, but these blended efforts are still goverened by the starting positons which put them in motion.
+Also, Hardy allows and I agree that there are “hybrid” swings, many of them, but these blended efforts are still governed by the starting positions that put them in motion.